“The Times 03/Jan/2009 Chancellor on brink of second bailout for banks.” - Satoshi Nakamoto

 op_revival

-Things changed when I read Broken Money by Lyn Alden.
+Things changed when I read Broken Money by Lyn Alden in 2023.
 This is an excellent and highly accessible book, which I’d recommend to anyone with even a passing interest in financial technology and economics.
 The book’s latter chapters on cryptocurrency challenged many of my preconceptions, particularly around the energy costs associated with proof-of-work blockchains and Bitcoin’s role in developing or authoritarian countries.

 After finishing the book (which is also available as an audiobook), I wanted to learn more.
-Since then, I’ve spent almost all of my free time reading about Bitcoin, listening to Bitcoin podcasts, building Bitcoin hardware (a node, a Bitaxe solo miner), and generally tumbling down the rabbit hole.
+Since then, I’ve spent almost all of my free time reading about Bitcoin, listening to Bitcoin podcasts, building Bitcoin hardware (a node and a Bitaxe solo miner), and generally tumbling down the rabbit hole.

 op_next